I tried the kicking and screaming approach in my early ‘barefoot’ days. Now I silently move forward ... doing my work.

 Throughout the years of the early Equinextion forums, people learned trim, diet and lifestyle techniques and many went on to do their own business in trimming and education, even though they were previously opposed to ‘barefoot’.

-This was long before Facebook and at a time, I kid you not, that Equinextion was on the first page of any online barefoot horse search.
+This was long before Facebook and at a time.
 The first Equinextion website was built on dial up and scanning photographs that had to be developed through the mail until One Hour Photo finally came along.
 The site was made only 3 years after the first ever image was posted to the world wide web.
 Not too many people had a home computer at that time...never mind the internet.

 I personally have been trimming and documenting the miraculous healing abilities of the enhanced natural horse since 1995.
 Before and during this time I raised Natural Barefoot Performance horses that went to discerning owners and riders.
 Raised in an enhanced natural lifestyle, with incredible quality of their feet, bone and 'trainability' because of the lifestyle they led.

 Funny thing is that when the vets did pre-purchase exams they always commented that this foot would never ever last in 'rough' or 'dry' conditions and would wear down to bloody little nubs if ridden at all, so advised potential clients that they would definitely need shoes if they wanted to ride.
 They commented on the 'unusually large' frogs and the 'incredibly low heels'.

 They were always concerned when the horses flexed sound, and didn't flinch when the hoof testers sounded like they were busting into the outer wall.
 The vets would re-adjust and try again, but still no reaction.
-Suspicious that the horse was drugged, advise clients to draw blood.
+Suspicious that the horse was drugged, generally advised clients to draw blood.